laolarou726/ProcessorLatencyTool/README.md

 # ProcessorLatencyTool

-This is a tool to test the Intel CPU core latency.
-Developed using managed C# and AvaloniaUI
+This is a simple tool used to test the latency for the CPU.
+Fully cross-platform support.
+Powered by AvaloniaUI and managed C#.